-What is the Future of Sustainability in Sports & Sponsorships?
+What Is the Future of Sustainability in Sports and Sponsorships?

 A new stadium in Atlanta, Georgia is pursuing several sustainability certifications.
 Source: USGBC.org

-The focus of sports has long been on competition, show, and profit.
+The focus of sports has long been on competition, show and profit.
 Little emphasis has been placed on the impacts surrounding these events.
-Luckily, the recent increased focus on sustainability.
-This can be seen in industries across the board, has also permeated into the world of sports.
-From professional football team Juventus FC releasing yearly sustainability reports to the Tokyo 2021 Olympic Games working to be carbon neutral, there are many clear examples of how the sports industry embraces environmental sustainability.
+However, this is changing and sustainability is gaining traction.
+For example, professional football team Juventus FC releasing yearly sustainability reports to the Tokyo 2021 Olympic Games working to be carbon neutral.
+Is sustainability in sports industry growing?

 The Tokyo 2021 Olympics represent a key example of this transition.
 The Olympic Games are historically one of the largest fossil fuel emitting sports events.
 This is mainly due to the sheer number of people that participate and attend.
 To reduce the carbon footprint of the Tokyo 2021 Olympics, several initiatives have been put into place.
-These include a carbon offset programme, electric vehicles, the use of recycled materials, etc. And based on current projections, it is anticipated that the Tokyo Olympics will be carbon neutral.
-If a sports event of this size can achieve net-zero emissions, then so can every other sport.
+These include a carbon offset programme, electric vehicles and the use of recycled materials.
+As a result, based on projections, the Tokyo Olympics will be carbon neutral.
+This is a huge leap for sustainability in sport.

-The greening of sports can be seen in multiples ways – from sustainable facilities to net-zero carbon emissions targets to sponsorships by environmentally conscious brands.
+Sports greening is possible from sustainable facilities to net-zero carbon emissions targets to sponsorships by environmentally conscious brands.

 Environmental Sustainability of Sports Facilities

 The professional English football team, Forest Green Rovers, is leading the way for environmentally friendly stadiums.
-Their purpose-built stadium is wholly constructed out of wood, powered by 100% renewable energy, and serves fully vegan food on game days.
+Their purpose-built stadium is made of wood, powered by renewable energy and serves vegan food on game days.
 Although these facilities were not cheap investments, they have already started to pay dividends.
-FIFA dubbed the team as the most sustainable soccer club, which has garnered new media attention for the team, ultimately helping them grow their fanbase, attract players, and get further sponsorships.
+FIFA dubbed the team as the most sustainable soccer club, which has garnered new media attention for the team, ultimately helping them grow their fanbase, attract players and attain more sponsorships.

 Formula One (F1), the world’s leading motorsport series, has pledged to be carbon neutral by 2030.
 Coming from a sport based on combustion engine cars, this is a big deal.
-Transportation accounts for 21% of global carbon emissions.
-The F1 circuit announced a variety of programs to help meet this goal.
-These include requiring race engines to be powered by 10% biofuel by 2021, eliminating all single-use plastics, and requiring teams to use only renewable energy in their operations.
-The F1’s focus on sustainability is an example for other sports to follow.
+The F1 circuit announced a variety of programmes to help meet this goal.
+These include requiring race engines fulled by 10% biofuel, eliminating all single-use plastics and requiring teams to use only renewable energy in their operations.

-Financial and Environmental Value to Greening Sport Events
+Financial and Environmental Value to Sustainable Sport Events

-This sustainability trend is beneficial for several reasons.
+This sustainability in sports is beneficial for several reasons.
 Two of the most notable are financial opportunity and positive environmental impact.

-In terms of financials, sports organizations focusing on sustainability are sought after by company sponsors looking to improve their environmental image.
+In terms of financials, sports organisations focusing on sustainability are sought after by company sponsors looking to improve their environmental image.
 The previous example of Octopus Energy and Arsenal highlights this.
-Moreover, it showed how both parties saw financial and reputational gains from the partnership.
+Moreover, it shows how both parties see financial and reputational gains from the partnership.

 On a larger scale, this transition is not only beneficial but a necessity.
-A vast majority of scientists agree that the world is warming due to human influence.
-If we continued to do nothing, this temperature change could spiral out of control, causing countless knock-on effects down the line.
-These increasing temperatures can make it harder and even unsafe to play sports.
-Environmental sustainability must be at the forefront of planning.
+The world is warming due to human influence.
+If no action is taken to reduce carbon emissions, this temperature change could spiral out of control, causing countless knock-on effects for sport.
+For example, the increasing temperatures could make it harder and even unsafe to play sports.
+Sustainability must be at the forefront of planning.

 Sustainability in Sports: Tokyo 2021 and Heat

-“the mean annual temperature in Tokyo, the capital city and host of the 2021 Olympics, has increased by 2.86°C since 1900, more than three times as fast as the world’s average.”
-And “As Olympic stars, their coaches, and heat experts explain in this report, intense heat and high levels of humidity are a threat to athletes at the 2021 Tokyo Olympics.”
+The Tokyo Olympic committee, for example, is seriously concerned about the heat during the events.
+The British Association for Sustainable Sport released a report, “Rings of Fire,” discussed how heat could impact the 2021 Tokyo Olympics.
+“The mean annual temperature in Tokyo, the capital city and host of the 2021 Olympics, has increased by 2.86°C since 1900,” said the report.
+“As Olympic stars, their coaches, and heat experts explain in this report, intense heat and high levels of humidity are a threat to athletes at the 2021 Tokyo Olympics.”

-What Does the Future of Sports Sponsorship Look Like in Asia?
+What Does the Future of Sustainable Sports Sponsorship Look Like in Asia?

-There are significant opportunities for green sponsorships to grow globally and Asia will likely be one of the leading markets for this growth.
-This hinges on two points – population and demand.
+There are significant opportunities for green sponsorships to grow globally.
+For example, Asia will likely be one of the leading markets for this growth due to population and demand.

-Asia is by far the most populous region globally, and many Asian countries have seen significant development within the last twenty years.
-This means that for many sports, the Asian market is still largely untapped.
+Asia has seen significant development over the last twenty years.
+This means that for many sports, Asia remain largely untapped.
 And demand for environmental sustainability to mitigate the environmental impact of their sporting events is also increasing in the region.
 Several Asian countries have released net-zero goals and others have signed the Paris Agreement.

-Combined, this creates a market where the consumer base and sports organizations are looking for sponsors and a social and political climate that is demanding higher environmental sustainability standards.
+Combined, this creates a market where the consumer base and sports organisations are looking for sponsors.
+This includes a social and political climate that is demanding higher environmental sustainability standards.

-We expect that green sponsorship and the growing sustainability of sports will play a valuable role in the coming decades.
-It helps climate policy, corporate spending, and public image come together to support a combined goal that benefits all parties involved.
-Additionally, it creates a unique cycle that increases public awareness, increases public demand, and ultimately increases spending.
-The opportunity for both sport organizations and private companies is available now, which may not be the case as the Asian market becomes more saturated in the coming decades.
+Green sponsorship and the growing sustainability of sports will play a valuable role in the coming decades.
+It helps climate policy, corporate spending and public image come together to support a combined goal.
+Additionally, it creates a unique cycle that increases public awareness, increases public demand and ultimately increases spending.
+The opportunity for both sport organisations and private companies is already available.
+But as demand increases, this may not always be the case.

 by Eric Koons